ikseek/undname/README.rst

  ...
 undname.UndnameFailure: Failed at...

-Strings that doesn't seem to be decorated symbols are left as is
+Strings that don't look like decorated symbols are left as is

 >>> undname("main")
 'main'